The geometry of quantum lens spaces: real spectral triples and bundle structure: Unitary equivalences

-Of course, from~\cite{MR2015735} it is implicit that as graph $C^*$-algebras $L_q(p,r)$ and $L_q(p,r')$ for $r$ and $r'$ coprime to $p$ are isomorphic.
-However, it is unclear whether this descends to an isomorphism on the level of smooth algebras, or whether this leads to a unitary equivalence.
+Of course, from~\cite{MR2015735} it is implicit that as graph $C^*$-algebras $L_q(p,r)$ and $L_q(p,r')$ for all $r$ and $r'$ coprime to $p$ are isomorphic.
+However, it is unclear if this descends to an isomorphism on the level of smooth algebras, and if this then leads to a unitary equivalence.

-\begin{remark} Observe that even though the algebras are isomorphic to each other it is not obvious that the spectral triples are unitarily equivalent.
+Observe that even though the algebras are isomorphic to each other it is not obvious that the spectral triples are unitarily equivalent.
 This is because the construction of spectral triples over lens spaces is based on the restriction of an equivariant spectral triple over the full $\A(SU_q(2))$ algebra.
-As it is generally not true that a restriction of given spectral triple to two subalgebras results in unitary equivalent spectral triples\footnote{A trivial example is that of a torus with a nontrivial spin structure - its restriction to two different subalgebras of functions over a circle gives two spectral triples which correspond two two distinct spin structures over the circle.} only the above construction of unitary equivalence demonstrates that we indeed have at most 2 (and not more) real spectral triples over the quantum lens spaces.
+As it is generally not true that a restriction of given spectral triple to two subalgebras results in unitary equivalent spectral triples.\footnote{A trivial example is that of a torus with a nontrivial spin structure - its restriction to two different subalgebras of functions over a circle gives two spectral triples which correspond two two distinct spin structures over the circle.}

 It should be noted that using similar methods as in~\cite{OlczykowskiSitarz:2013} one can show that any spectral triple over quantum lens spaces is a restriction of a spectral triple over $\A(SU_q(2))$ algebra.
-This does not guarantee, however, that the resulting spectral triple lifted to $\A(SU_q(2))$ is equivariant. \end{remark}
+This does not guarantee, however, that the resulting spectral triple lifted to $\A(SU_q(2))$ is equivariant.